CodingAvenue/codestop-course-db-in-php/content/PDOStatementExecute/PDOStatementExecute.q.md

 /// type=SS, answer=[1]

-Which variable holds the SQL statement in the code?
+Which variable holds the SQL statement in `student.php`?

 - `$sql`